belleprincesse/Morabaraba/README.md

 What needs to be done:
 Cohesion and links between the codes
 Need to get rid of red lines
 Moving the cows
-Getting rid of the original mill after shooting
+Getting rid of the original mill after shooting  (done)